dboogert/gaffer/vdbNotes.md

 grid naming attribute ${grid} context variable consistent grid naming using a context variable evaluation

-Merge this goodness into my VDB work : dboogert:OSLVDB

 Add mask to filtering and morphology
 Copy grids from one VDB into another